|Metropolitan Planning Organization (MPO) Signatories|

 MPOs create a fair and impartial setting for effective regional decision making in the metropolitan area with inclusionary approaches to effectively engage communities and stakeholders.
 MPOs achieve this by producing three principal planning documents:

-Every year, the MPO must prepare and update its Transportation Improvement Program, a staged four-year program of capital improvements that reflect the needs of the regional transportation system.
+Every year, the MPO must prepare and update its Transportation Improvement Program, a staged five-year program of capital improvements that reflect the needs of the regional transportation system.
 Under federal regulations, the TIP must be constrained to available funding, consistent with the long-range Regional Transportation Plan, and include an annual element, or listing, of projects to be advertised in the first year of the TIP.
 The TIP has a roadway component and a transit component.
 The State Transportation Improvement Program (STIP) is a compilation of the 13 regional Transportation Improvement Programs prepared annually by the MPOs.
 The STIP is compiled annually by MassDOT/Highway, MassDOT/Rail & Transit Division, the regional planning agencies (RPAs), the regional transit agencies (RTAs), the Office of Transportation Planning (OTP) and the Federal Aid Expenditure and Programming Office (FAPO), and, is reviewed and approved by state and federal transportation and environmental agencies.

 Unified Planning Work Program

 The Unified Planning Work Program (UPWP) is a description of the continuing, cooperative and comprehensive transportation planning process of the Old Colony Metropolitan Planning Organization (MPO).
 Annually, the MPO staff, under the direction of the MPO, prepares a work program of tasks to be completed by the MPO staff.
 This work program lists the transportation studies and tasks to be performed during this one year period.
 Transportation studies identified and completed through the UPWP lead to recommended actions that MPOs use to guide future transportation policy and project investment decisions.
 These regional MPO UPWP tasks and activities are funded with federal funds.
-Click on the image to the left to download the Unified Planning Work Program for the Federal Fiscal Year 2017 (October 1, 2016 - September 30, 2017)

 In an effort to ensure that public agencies, private enterprises, non-profit organizations, and concerned citizens are kept informed of local transportation plans, the UPWP mandates the creation of the Public Participation Plan.
 This plan provides opportunities for the public to interact with the metropolitan planning process.
 OCPC has engaged the public with newsletters, an Annual Report, Visioning Workshops to discuss current issues in transportation planning, and Open Houses and Table Events at various regional public venues.
 One of the primary goals of the Public Participation Plan is outreach to the region's environmental justice communities to ensure that low-income, minority, foreign-born, or non-English speaking persons have equal access to the planning process.